 Lots of people die on the highways and roads of the Baja

-Cyclist Review
+A Cyclist Review

-In order to escape the heat of the US southwest as quickly as possible I crossed into Mexico at Mexicali instead of Tijuana.
+In order to escape the heat of the US southwest as quickly as possible, I crossed into Mexico at Mexicali instead of Tijuana.
 I was also told it was a quick border crossing.
 Which it was.
 I was basically crossed in 10 minutes without any questions or search.
 Little did I realize that Mexicali is the hottest place in all of Mexico.

-Ultimately this had me bike Hwy 5 until I reached Hwy 1 further down the Baja.
-The one thing I will say about Hwy 5 is that for “most” of the highway it has a nice shoulder.
+Ultimately, this had me bike Hwy 5 until I reached Hwy 1 further down the Baja.
+The one thing I will say about Hwy 5 is that for “most” of the highway, it has a nice shoulder.
 “Most” of Hwy 1 does not have a shoulder.
 Which makes it super dangerous.
 More on that later.

 Mexico can be an interesting place